-“To successfully recruit a candidate for a desired position, candidates and employers need a channel to approach and learn each other’s needs.
+To successfully recruit a candidate for a desired position, candidates and employers need a channel to approach and learn each other’s needs.
 A Recruitment Channel is a place where employers attract candidate profiles through job postings, company information, orientation, etc. This can be considered the first step in the recruitment process.
 Therefore, choosing an effective and efficient recruitment channel is important for investors to save costs and attract good candidates.

-In this article, PLF is pleased to summarize some popular recruitment channels in Vietnam for investors.”
+In this article, PLF is pleased to summarize some popular recruitment channels in Vietnam for investors.

 For the recruitment to be effective, investors need to develop clear and complete criteria on job responsibilities, requirements, proposed salary, and other specific criteria (if any) depending on the job position.
-However, one disadvantage of this channel is very high cost of service.
+However, one disadvantage of this channel is the very high cost of service.

 Some suggested agencies: Navigos search, FARO, Glints, First Alliances, Talentnet, HR2B, etc.

 Through social networking channels, investor’s recruitment department can learn more about the candidate’s personality and life perspective by viewing their profile.
-Further, investors can post updates about the products and achievements of the company, strengthening the position and image of the company in the eyes of potential candidates.
+Furthermore, investors can post updates about the products and achievements of the company, strengthening the position and image of the company in the eyes of potential candidates.

 A huge advantage of this method is that it is usually economical and easily accessible to a large pool of candidates.
 Posting job vacancies in occupational groups also makes it easier to reach specific candidates according to the company’s requirements.

 For some professions with specific requirements, it could be difficult to find suitable candidates.
 Hence, investors can consider promoting existing employees or transferring personnel between different departments within the company.
-This way, companies can retain loyal employees instead of recruiting new employees.
+This way, companies can retain loyal instead of recruiting new employees.

-Through these events, employers can directly approach right candidates in large numbers from the early stages of application submission, and quickly conduct interviews to filter and select suitable candidates.
+Through these events, employers can directly approach the right candidates in large numbers from the early stages of application submission, and quickly conduct interviews to filter and select suitable candidates.